J.S. Acker Park:

 BLUEBIRD SITE

-Walk straight ahead on the Ridge Trail.
+Walk North straight ahead on the Ridge Trail.
 At the first junction turn left.
 Pass the picnic table.
 Go right at the junction.
 Walk downhill to post #4.
 There are bluebird houses on both sides of the trail.
-The treasure is nested in one of them.
+The treasure is by one of them.

 ROBIN SITE

-Walk down the Ridge Trail.
+Walk North down the Ridge Trail.
 At the first trail junction continue to go straight.
 Look for signpost # 6.
 Walk to the right to a green Juniper tree with dead branches coming out of the top.
-Continue downhill and look for a large tree stump next to a small pine tree.
 The treasure is hiding nearby.

 Walk straight ahead on the Ridge Trail.
 At the first junction turn left.
-Turn left at the next junction and follow the trail that has displays about birds.
-Look for the Woodhouse’s Jay exhibit.
+Turn left again at the next junction and follow the trail that has interpretive signs.
+Look for the third exhibit.
 A large juniper tree is guarding the treasure.

 MAVERICK SITE